igolden/stats-and-machine-learning/README.md

 ---

 * [Apache Spark](http://spark.apache.org/) - Apache Spark is the most powerful live streaming data processing engine available (my opinion after some basic research).
 The only downside, for me, is that it doesn't have a javascript of ruby API.
 It has java, scala, python, and R APIs.
+* [Apache Hive](https://hive.apache.org/) - The data storage platform to use when your DB will have over 100M+ rows

 Useful links
 ---